-EDU 761-766 Special Methods of Teaching in the Academic Subject Areas of Secondary Education

-This course is to be taken concurrently with EDU 760 providing the prospective teacher with experiences that combine general teaching strategies with components of special subject methods and field experiences.
+EDU 761-766 Special Methods of Teaching in the Academic Subject Areas of Secondary Education with experiences that combine general teaching strategies with components of special subject methods and field experiences.
 Each course deals with the concerns of its own particular academic area (for example, laboratories in science, values issues in social studies) and the general issues of technology, grade-level curricular specificity, classroom management, multicultural content and the construction of tests and other assessments.
 Students' portfolio entries will evidence their growth in developing lesson plans with a variety of teaching strategies specific to the content area. - three semester hours